Optum/dce/docs/glossary.md

 ## Budget

-A _budget_ is a fixed amount of spending allowed for the lease.
+A _budget_ is the amount of maximum spending that should be incurred during the lease.
 If the usage in the account exceeds the budget amount, DCE [resets](#reset) the account.